Euronymous: Aftermath

+Euronymous' grave in Ski Kirkegaard, Norway.

 A part of the Norwegian scene considered Vikernes a traitor for murdering Euronymous and turning his back on Satanism in favor of nationalism and Odinism, although Vikernes claims he was never a Satanist and had only used Satan to provoke.
 They saw Euronymous' death as a significant loss to the scene, and some black metallers "have sworn to avenge Aarseth's death".
 A few years after the murder, Ihsahn of Emperor said, "There's no discipline in the scene anymore, like earlier on around the shop."
 After his death, a "cult developed around the memory of Euronymous", and he was hailed by some as "the King" or "Godfather of Black Metal."

 A new generation of musicians also tried to gain credibility by riding on the back of his legacy.
 However, many of Euronymous' friends and bandmates "speak of the killing with a tone of indifference."
 Lords of Chaos remarks: "what is striking [...] is how little they care about the lives or deaths of one another."
 In the book, Hellhammer, Ihsahn and Samoth claim that Euronymous' death either did not affect them or did not shock them.
 Anders Odden (a friend of Euronymous at the time) said of the murder: "It wasn't odd that he ended up getting killed.
 He thought he could threaten to kill people without it having any consequences".
 He added: "I think many people felt relief once he was gone".
 Writer and musician Erlend Erichsen agreed, saying, "Nobody was there to boss them about.
 The 'black metal police' were gone".